 - Check the box to the left of My table has headers (if it does) then click OK.

-Our article continues below with additional information and pictures of these steps, as well as information on formatting and filtering your table.
+Our article continues below with additional information on how to make a table in excel 2013 and pictures of these steps, as well as information on formatting and filtering your table.